Identity Politics

 Also, despite the fact that our identities have nothing to do with our character as humans and there are many parts of our identities we don’t choose, our identities often dictate who we interact with, who we trust, who we allow into our lives, and who we believe is worthy of love, success, belonging, and abundance.

 Instead, however, we should dedicate ourselves to embracing all positive diversities of identities.
 We must realize that who someone is does not dictate what kind of human being they are, what their values are, what their belief systems are, and what quality of character they have.
 Who you are, is not what you are.
-We can value, embrace, and celebrate our positive identities but we must always look deeper into ourselves and others to determine whether the person, whether this soul is of good or bad character.
+We can value, embrace, and celebrate our positive identities but we must always look deeper into ourselves and others to determine whether the person, whether the soul in question is of good or bad character.

 Thank you for reading,